Violator (comics): Publication history

 Violator first appears in Spawn #2 (May 1992).
 He is a regular character in the Spawn series.
-In the mid nineties, he appears in his own three-issue miniseries Violator, written by Alan Moore.
+In the mid-1990s, he appears in his own three-issue miniseries Violator, written by Alan Moore.

 Fictional character biography

-Violator is the oldest and most powerful of five hell-born demons known as the Phlebiac Brothers, and his main purpose is to guide Hellspawns towards fulfilling Malebolgia's desire: to cultivate evil souls on Earth for Hell's army.
-He has been Hell's guide for multiple Hellspawn, his latest charge being the current Spawn, Al Simmons.
-However, Violator views humanity as weak and so asserts that demons should lead the armies of Hell, not Spawn.
-Accordingly, much of his terrestrial activities, sanctioned by Hell or not, are aimed at proving his superiority to his master.
+Violator is the oldest and most powerful of five hell-born demons known as the Phlebiac Brothers.
+His main purpose is to guide Hellspawns towards fulfilling Malebolgia's desire: to cultivate evil souls on Earth for Hell's army.
+Violator has been Hell's guide for multiple Hellspawn, his latest charge being the current Spawn, Al Simmons.
+However, he views humanity as weak and so asserts that demons should lead the armies of Hell, not Spawn.
+Accordingly, much of Violator's terrestrial activities, sanctioned by Hell or not, are aimed at proving his superiority to his master.
 The Violator's current humanoid disguise is that of Clown, a 3'10" overweight, balding man with menacing face-paint and three fingers on each hand.
 The Violator is not a demon to be taken lightly: he has shown many times that he is more than a match for a young Hellspawn.
 His hands are tied by his role, though, as he cannot kill a Spawn without an order from his superiors.
-His role is not to kill the Hellspawn, but to weaken them and cause them to waste their powers in wreaking havoc.
+Violator's role is not to kill the Hellspawn, but to weaken them and cause them to waste their powers in wreaking havoc.
 His chief purpose is to groom and prepare the young Hellspawn for their service in Satan's army.
 He has been killed multiple times, each time to be returned to Hell and reanimated by his master.